tigerbeetle/tigerbeetle/docs/reference/transfers.md

 * Type is 128-bit unsigned integer (16 bytes)
 * Must be zero if neither void nor pending transfer flag is set
-* Must match an existing transfer if non-zero
+* Must match an existing transfer's [`id`](#id) if non-zero

 ### `timeout`

-`timeout` is the interval (in nanoseconds) after a [`pending`](#flags.pending) transfer's creation that it may be posted or voided.
+This is the interval (in nanoseconds) after a [`pending`](#flags.pending) transfer's creation that it may be posted or voided.

-If the timeout expires and the pending transfer has not already been posted or voided, the pending transfer is voided au tomatically.
+If the timeout expires and the pending transfer has not already been posted or voided, the pending transfer is voided automatically.

 Non-pending transfers cannot have a timeout.